Oleksandr Usyk Faces Rico Verhoeven Backlash

 “SERIOUSLY?”
-Sabatini wrote on X before listing the number of fights taken by previous heavyweight contenders who transitioned into boxing and worked their way toward title contention.
+Sabatini wrote on X before laying out the path taken by previous heavyweight contenders.

 “Those boxers took a long road to fight for a world title: